-Today, we take an in-depth look at one of fastest evolving standards for commercial buildings: Fire & Public Safety Communication Codes.
+Today, we take an in-depth look at one of fastest evolving standards for commercial buildings: Fire & Public Safety Radio Communication Codes.

 During times of emergency, especially without power, instant communication is an absolute necessity.

 Think of the 9/11 terrorist attacks, the influx of mass shootings, and the devastation of natural disasters-- without clear communication, chaos ensues: People in dire need of safety aren’t able to relay critical information, first responders like police and firefighters aren’t able to prioritize rescue areas, and emergency support & recovery efforts are severely delayed.

 In times of crisis, communication is an absolute.
-Any delay in response, even a few seconds, equates to poking the thin line that separates two possible realities: the warm bed or the closed casket.
+Any delay in response, even a few seconds, equates to poking the thin line that separates two possible realities: life or death.

 With such concerns in mind, updated fire & public safety codes have been implemented across a wide spectrum of places of high populace and other sensitive locations such as:

 - Shopping malls

 Compliance with building safety codes is Step One in promoting every opportunity for all of us, and our families, to live, work and play in safe surroundings.

 Top Organizations Setting Standards & Regulations